katerlloyd/GIS_mapping/README.md

 # Overview

-I created this software to increase my understanding of the Java language and how it is structured and organized and I wanted to aquaint myself with more programming langueages as well.
-This software randomly places a centromere in a chromosome and calculates the length of the short (p) arm and the long (q) arm.
-It also displays a simple depiction of the chromosome and the arm length ratio and chromosome type.
-My purpose for writing this software was to familiarize myself with the basics of the Java language and syntax and to utilize what I have learned about genetics in a piece of software.

 I created this software to increase my understanding JavaScript and to familiarize myself with the ArcGIS API and its capabilites.
-The software the I created

-{Provide a description the map software that you wrote.
-Describe how to use your software.
-Describe the source of the data that you used.}

-{Describe your purpose for writing this software.}
+The software that I created uses a volcano json file from an [OCHA dataset](https://data.humdata.org/dataset/volcano-population-exposure-index-gvm/resource/7234d067-2d74-449a-9c61-22ae6d98d928) and generates a point to represent every volcano in the world.
+This data is formatted as a GeoJSON.
+When a volcano pin or marker is clicked on, a pop-up displays the name of the volcano, the country in which the volcano is located, the risk level, and the volcanic explosivity index number.
+My purpose for writing this software was to better visualize the positioning and details of volcanoes around the world.
+By editing the marker color in the code, a user can switch between viewing the volcanoes in different colors based on either volcanic explosivity index, risk level, or whether the volcano is active or not.
+The ArcGIS API generates the map and places the markers to whatever specificates were given in the JavaScrfipt and HTML files.

 Here is a demo of my software: [Software Demo Video](http://youtube.link.goes.here)